fsprojects/fsharp-ai-tools/README.md

 # The TensorFlow API for F#

-See `TensorFlow.FSharp`.
+See `FSharp.AI`.
 This API is designed in a similar way to `TensorFlowSharp`, but is implemented directly in F# and contains some additional functionality.

 # Live Checking Tooling for AI models